 Mile End dates back to the 13th Century.
 It was named due to the distance along the road from London: one mile east from the City of London.
 Urbanisation began along this important trade route during the Georgian Era.
 The area's development continued to progress rapidly in the 18th Century when it became attractive for a wealthy new class of merchants and mariners.
 Trade and shipping shaped Mile End dramatically during this period.
 Development intensified in the 19th Century due to significant increases in London's population and UK economy.
-Mile End's expansion and importance during this period was reflected in a number of civic building, like the 'People's Palace' in 1887. which was destroyed in a fire and replaced in 1937.In the 1940s-1990s, slum clearance and war damage resulted in mutually-reliant residents, industries and shopping facilities disappearing.
+Mile End's expansion and importance during this period was reflected in a number of civic buildings, like the 'People's Palace' from 1887, which was destroyed in a fire and replaced in 1937.
+In the 1940s-1990s, slum clearance and war damage resulted in the construction of post-war estates and the creation of Mile End Park on land devastated by bombing.
+On the corner of Alfred Street and Bow Road, a memorial clock and plaque on the building called Electric House, commemorates Minnie Lansbury, born nearby in 1889 to Jewish émigré parents.
+After becoming a teacher, suffragette and then elected councillor, she was jailed in 1921 along with five other women for refusing to charge full rates from her poorest constituents.
+The clock was erected by public subscription.